sysgears/apollo-universal-starter-kit/README.md

   This example application uses Apollo optimistic UI updates, that result in immediate UI update on user interaction and then, after data arrives from the server, UI state is finalized.

-- [GraphQL] API

-  GraphQL is used as very flexible and much faster API in terms of bandwidth and round-trips, compared to REST.
-GraphQL requests are batched together automatically by [Apollo]

-- [GraphQL] subscription example

-  GraphQL subscription is utilized to make counter updating in real-time.

 - SQL and arbitrary data sources support

   [Knex] code to access SQLite is included as an example of using arbitrary data source with [Apollo] and [GraphQL].